Homeschool Lesson Planner: AI-Powered Multi-Framework Curriculum Planning

 Pedagogical Design Decisions

-- Day 4 is the conceptual high point; Day 5 is synthesis.
+Day 4 is the conceptual high point; Day 5 is synthesis.
 The week builds toward a peak challenge on Thursday, then Friday consolidates with a family read-aloud closer.
+I tried putting the hardest material on Monday (the "rip off the bandaid" approach).
+It was a disaster.
+The kids need ramp-up time.

 Database Schema